junefrench/ece480x/project5/writeup.md

 > a = 984327457683, e = 2153489582, p = 994348472629
 > ```

-My program gives 418744 and 331688688384 respectively, the same as the built-in function `pow` in python.
+My program (see `square_and_multiply.py`) gives 418744 and 331688688384 respectively, the same as the built-in function `pow` in python.
 The output is:

 ```
 (sqm) computing 235973^456789 % 583903